-Passing along the massive Castle walls built in 1240, you have to imagine away the windows which now pierce them, in order to appreciate their original appearance - with one exception.
-Just before the corner (Clewer) tower notice the small iron barred window, mid way up the wall (6) - this is the last surviving original Castle window, which lights a 'sally port' tunnel beneath the High Street.
-This was the means of escape should the Castle be sieged - it was never used, as far as we know.
+Passing along the massive castle walls built in 1240, you have to imagine away the windows which now pierce them, in order to appreciate their original appearance - with one exception.
+Just before the corner (Clewer) tower notice the small iron barred window, mid way up the wall (6) - this is the last surviving original castle window, which lights a 'sally port' tunnel beneath the High Street.
+This was the means of escape should the castle be sieged - it was never used, as far as we know.
 The Clewer tower (7) contains the bells of St George's Chapel, held within a massive timber frame, originally planned as a spire for the chapel, but never installed.
 It is one of the largest and finest belfries in Britain.

-Follow along Thames Street, passing Theatre Royal Windsor and cross the road at the traffic lights, to reach Windsor Bridge (8).
-The foundation stone of this iron bridge was laid in 1822, and it opened to the public in 1824; it replaces a succession of timber bridges which date from c.1170.
+Follow along Thames Street, passing Windsor Theatre and cross the road at the traffic lights, to reach Windsor Bridge (8).
+This iron bridge was built in 1822, and replaces a succession of timber bridges which date from c.1170.
 In the 12th century bridges were both rare and costly.
 Windsor Bridge was important because it brought trade to Windsor's market, underpinning the new town's economy.
 River and road tolls were collected at the bridge until the 19th century, and claimed by the crown until the 16th, when ownership of the bridge passed to the town.

 Now pass down Eton High Street.
 This is the main street of the separate community of Eton, and has remained unchanged for many years.
 Royal processions from Westminster to Windsor passed along this road, one of the most famous being the funeral in 1537 of Jane Seymour, the third wife of Henry VIII.
-Notice the Grade II\ listed building known as 'The Cockpit' (9).
-The building fronting on to the High Street is a very impressive example of 15th-century timber framed architecture.
+Notice the Tiger Garden Restaurant (9), a typical example of 15th-century timber framed architecture.
 Part of this building was used as an inn in the 16th century, called The Adam and Eve.
 Its local name 'The Cockpit' dates from 1936, making reference to a rear slaughterhouse, incorrectly thought to be a cockpit.
-The Victorian (VR) post-box next to the building is an early example of its type, dating from 1854.
+The post-box next to the restaurant is an early example of its type, dating from 1854.

 Now reach Barnes Pool Bridge (10), recorded from the 13th century, although remade in iron in the 19th century.
 Arrive outside Eton College (11).
 This is one of the oldest and most famous schools in the country, founded by King Henry VI in 1440.
 The college buildings are amongst the earliest brick structures in the country and are of exceptional architectural importance.
 The college chapel contains wall paintings of late 15th century, again some of the finest in the country, a chance survival only re-discovered in the 19th century.
-Eton School has educated 20 British prime ministers - including David Cameron and Boris Johnson - and both Princes William and Harry.
+Eton School has educated nineteen British prime ministers, including David Cameron, and both Princes William and Harry.